Welcome to Class Dulas

 Physical Development

-Our PE sessions are on Monday and Wednesday.
-This half term we will be focusing on gymnastic and next half term athletics.
+Our PE sessions are on Wednesday and Friday, this term will be working on gross motor skills.

 How can I help at home?